sousquared/blur-training_imagenet16/README.md

 ## CNNs Architecture
 **AlexNet16**
-Since the number of categories is 16, I change the number of final units of AlexNet from 1000 to 16.
+Since the number of class is 16, I change the number of final units of AlexNet from 1000 to 16.
 See more in `notebook/model.ipynb`

 ## run examples